infor-design/enterprise-wc/src/ids-loading-indicator/README.md

-# Ids Loader Component
+# Ids Loading Indicator Component

 ## Description

-The ids-loader component is used to notify the user that the system is processing a request, and that they must wait for that request to be processed before continuing with the current task.
+The ids-loading-indicator component is used to notify the user that the system is processing a request, and that they must wait for that request to be processed before continuing with the current task.
 There are different indicators and UI styles for different scenarios.
 In previous versions this has been called Loading Indicator or Busy Indicator.

 ## Use Cases